Orenshaf/SoundProud/README.md

 ## Features ##
 ### On SoundProud users are able to: ###

 Sign up with a personalized username.
-The modals were made by dispatching actions which both open and closed the modal and allowed for users to sign in/out without refreshing the page.
+The modals were made by dispatching actions which both opened and closed the modals and allowed for users to sign in/out without refreshing the page.

 ![Giphy](https://media.giphy.com/media/iJmtWYxfqgU0qMgujr/giphy.gif)